thejinchao/turbolink/README.md

 The above functions can be called directly in the blueprint.

 ### 3. Call gRPC methods
-There are several different ways of calling grpc methods.
+There are several different ways of calling gRPC methods.

 #### 3.1 Client object
 First create the client object, and set the delegate function.